hun9pham/freertos-roadmap/Project/Direct to task notifications/README.md

 #### Check Notifications Received
 This section consists of two tasks: Task sends notifications and Task receives notifications.<br>
 * Task receives notifications - vDEBUG_TaskReceive()<br>
 This task uses the API function xTaskNotifyWait() to wait for the notification to be sent from the sending task.
 If no notification is sent, the task will enter the block state and wait until the notification appears.
-This is the meaning of the 4th parameter of the xTaskNotifyWait() function (portMAX_DELAY).<br>
+This is the meaning of the 4th parameter of the xTaskNotifyWait() function (portMAX_DELAY).
+The notification received is stored by the ui32NotificationReceive variable.<br>
 * Task sends notifications - vDEBUG_TaskSend()<br>
 This task uses API functions xTaskNotifyGive() and xTaskNotify respectively with different parameters.<br>